bitpay/bitcore/Contributing.md

    reported.
 If it already exists, consider leaving a comment with any extra clarifying details about your situation that might help us narrow in on the nature of the problem.

-2. **Check if the issue has already been fixed** &mdash; In the event that you are don't have the latest, try to reproduce it using the latest changes in the `master` branch.
+2. **Check if the issue has already been fixed** &mdash; In the event that you don't have the latest, try to reproduce it using the latest changes in the `master` branch.

 3. **Submit a clear and detailed issue** &mdash; Please try to be as detailed as possible